strangerstudios/pmpro-membership-manager-role/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-gift-levels/issues

 == Changelog ==
+= .2 =
+* Fixes so membership managers can view users and edit membership levels from the profile page.

 = .1.1 =
 * Added readme.txt